 - Our belief that to properly interpret the Bible, we must place it back into its original contexts (historical, social, cultural, religious, linguistic), and interpret and understand it within those contexts, and then bring the meaning forward to our day and time to see how to apply it today.
 It is important to remember that a text cannot mean anything today that it did not mean when it was originally written.

 - Our belief that God has called all members of His Kingdom, including all believers in Christ the Messiah to live a life of holiness before Him.
 (Leviticus 11:44-45; 19:2; 20:26; Ezekiel 36:27; I Thessalonians 4:7; and I Peter 1:15-16).

 - Our belief that as believers in the Lord, and as members of His Kingdom, God wants to empower each of us with His Spirit (Heb.
 Ruach) and His gifts to enable us to be able to minister to others within a congregation, as well as outside in the larger, surrounding society.

-- Our belief that all believers in the Messiah have been called to some type or level of ministry, whether to one’s own family and friends, to one’s neighbors and co-workers, within a particular congregation, or within a particular country, or within several countries or even around the world.
-Therefore, we need to be educated, trained and equipped to function within the ministry that the Messiah has called each of us to do for His kingdom and glory.
+- Our belief that all believers in Christ (Messiah) have been called to some type or level of ministry, whether to one’s own family and friends, to one’s neighbors and co-workers, within a particular congregation, or within a particular country, or within several countries or even around the world.
+Therefore, we need to be educated, trained and equipped to function within the ministry that Christ (Messiah) has called each of us to do for His kingdom and glory.